 |College||Quinebaug Valley ’90|

-Boland officiated at the collegiate level for four years, working in the MAAC, Ivy, Northeast, TAAC and OVC Conferences.
-He also has high school officiating experience in his home state of Connecticut and worked two State Finals games in 1997 and 1998.
+Boland officiated at the collegiate level for four years, working in the MAAC, Ivy League and Ohio Valley Conference, among others.
+He also has high school officiating experience in his home state of Connecticut, where he refereed State Finals games in 1997 and 1998.

-Boland served in the Connecticut National Guard from 1987-95, and was commissioned 2nd Lieutenant in July of 1990, then promoted to 1st Lieutenant in 1992.
-The Manchester, Conn. resident is a member of the Eastern Connecticut High School Basketball Board.
-He enjoys spending
+Boland served in the Connecticut National Guard from 1987-95.
+He was commissioned 2nd Lieutenant in 1990 before being promoted to 1st Lieutenant in 1992.